graphicintuitions/graphic-intuitions/src/pages/services/digitizing-business-processes/index.md

     image_markdown_title: Improve Your ROI and Productivity
     image_markdown_image: /img/crm-graphics-2.jpg
   - image_markdown_text: >-
       Imagine having all this data about your customers in one place,

-      - every email sent,
+      * every email sent,

-      - every attachment clicked on,
+      * every attachment clicked on,

-      - the ability to call from an app on your phone or your desktop and log and record every call (if you so choose).
+      * the ability to call from an app on your phone or your desktop and log and record every call (if you so choose).

-      - Notifications when emails are looked at,
+      * Notifications when emails are looked at,

-      - what webpages the customer has viewed.
+      * what webpages the customer has viewed.

-      - Plus when a lead from your website comes in, automatically a contact is created for you to reach out and connect to or assign to the appropriate rep.
+      * Plus when a lead from your website comes in, automatically a contact is created for you to reach out and connect to or assign to the appropriate rep.

-      All this for free you just need to set it up.
+      The Hubspot Free Starter offers all this you just need to set it up and we will make it easy.
     image_markdown_title: Create a Single Source of Truth
     image_markdown_image: /img/crm-graphics-1.jpg
   - image_markdown_text: |-